 The rise in median home sales prices already reflects a significant growth in demand, too.
 That makes the probability of making decent returns on the homes you rehab and sell pretty strong, provided you keep your costs low.
 And, as more people generally migrate to the southeast in search of a higher standard of living at a lower cost, demand for housing across the state is likely going to rise, too.
 That could keep pushing sales prices even higher—especially in three key cities.

 With the surge in population that the state’s capital has experienced in the last couple of years alone, the demand for housing has shot up, too.
-As a result, median home list prices increased by more than 16% between January 2018 and 2019.
+As a result, median home list prices increased significantly between January 2018 and 2019.
 That has helped to land Columbia on Realtor.com’s most recent top ten list of strongest housing markets.

 Since taxes and the cost of living are low in Columbia compared to many regions in the country, the lure of people to South Carolina’s largest city is expected to continue.
 Families who need to stretch their dollars further and upstart Millennials who want to live in a big city without paying big bucks to do it, in particular, are drawn to moving here.
 As long as you buy low and perform upgrades that are appealing to your target market, then selling your investment property quickly and at better-than-average returns should be easy.